MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 ---
 description: This article discusses how to deal with registry keys using PowerShell. ms.date: 12/08/2022
-title: Working with Registry Keys
+title: Working with registry keys
 ---
-# Working with Registry Keys
+# Working with registry keys

 > This sample only applies to Windows platforms.